 They recently set out to find a rugged tablet solution to replace their aging and expensive in-car laptops.

 As a small agency, budget is always an important aspect during the procurement process no matter what’s being purchased.
 For Sullivan PD, they’ve traditionally used Panasonic Toughbooks for their vehicle-mounted computers which can cost up to $3,500 for a single laptop.
-Considered a big ticket item at that cost, it just wasn’t feasable anymore as budgets become tighter and those Panasonic devices were failing more frequently.
+Considered a big ticket item at that cost, it just wasn’t feasible anymore as budgets become tighter and those Panasonic devices were failing more frequently.

 The aging laptops were limiting the productivity of Officers to the point where they’d revert to collecting information using pen and paper in the field, and then transfer that data to the department database at the end of their shift.

 These time consuming issues were affecting the bottom line, resulting in Sullivan Police Department seeking out for new laptops or tablets.